samturner/python-classifiers/5. results/REPORT.md

 * Add headers for each column at the top of the file.
 * Change the class names from `0` and `1` to `class0` and `class1` respectively.
-* Remove instances where at least one attribute is invalid.
+* Remove instances using list wise deletion where at least one attribute is invalid.
 Refer to *Appendix 1 - Dealing with Missing Values* for our methodology and justification.
 * The attributes have then been normalised so all values are in the range $$$0 ≤ x ≤ 1$$$

 ### Attribute Selection